 The law expects us to tolerate a certain level of irritation and inconvenience as we go about our daily lives.
-However, where the conduct of a person “substantially” interferes with our lives their conduct may amount to a nuisance.
+However, where the conduct of a person ‘substantially’ interferes with our lives their conduct may amount to a private or public nuisance.

 A private nuisance is a continuous, unlawful and indirect interference with the use or enjoyment of land, or of some right over or connected with the land.

 A public nuisance is an unlawful act or omission which endangers or interferes with the lives, comfort, property or common rights of the public.
-There are a number of pieces of legislation which deal with particular types of public nuisance.
-Where a nuisance is created under a piece of legislation it is referred to as a “statutory nuisance”.
+There are several pieces of legislation which deal with public nuisance.
+Where a nuisance is created under a piece of legislation it is referred to as a ‘statutory nuisance’.

 What action can be taken in relation to a noisy neighbour?

-In many instances a friendly chat with the neighbour will resolve the problem.
-Quite often they won’t even realise how noisy they are being.
-If the neighbour rents his property, it may be worth speaking to their landlord about the problem if it persists.
-It may also be possible to resolve the matter through mediation and many local authorities provide a mediation service for such purposes.
+A friendly chat with the neighbour will often resolve the problem – they may not even realise how noisy they are being.
+If the neighbour rents his property, it’s worth speaking to their landlord about the problem if it persists.
+It may also be possible to resolve the matter through mediation – many local authorities provide a mediation service for such purposes.

-If the problem cannot be resolved informally or through mediation it may be necessary to pursue the matter by way of Court proceedings.
-In the case of statutory nuisances the matter can also be pursued by way of making a complaint to the environmental health department of a local authority.
+If the problem cannot be resolved informally or through mediation it may be necessary to take the matter to court.
+In the case of statutory nuisances, the matter can also be pursued by complaining to the environmental health department of a local authority.

 The Environmental Protection Act 1990